OpenEvalProject/evals/manuscripts/elife-64624/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/64624/elife-64624-fig1-v2.jpg)

 **Figure 1.:** (A) 2 μM mantGDP was mixed with 2 μM ARL3GDP, 2 μM ARL13B18-278, and 40 μM unlabelled nucleotide (GDP, GTP, or GppNHp, as indicated).
 Fluorescence polarisation was measured following the addition of mantGDP to monitor the formation of ARL3mantGDP over time until the stabilisation of the measurements.
 The experiment was repeated three times and the average maximum polarisation obtained for each nucleotide is shown relative to that obtained with no excess unlabelled nucleotides added to the reaction.
 (B) Fluorescence polarisation measurements were used to monitor the nucleotide exchange of 2 μM ARL3mantGDP in the presence of 150 μM GppNHp (turquoise squares).
 The exchange was also observed with the addition of 10 μM ARL13B18-278 in the presence of 150 μM GDP (blue squares) and 150 μM GppNHp (black crosses).
 Excess unlabelled nucleotides were added to initiate the reaction and the measurements immediately started.
 The data was fitted using GraFit, and the corresponding exchange rates are listed to the left of the key.
-Figure 1—source data 1.
-Figure 1—source data 2.

 The fraction of ARL3 bound to mantGDP is in line with the lower affinity of ARL3 to GTP or GppNHp compared to GDP.
 The binding of mantGDP in the presence of GTP (53% compared to that in absence of unlabelled nucleotides) is relatively less than that in the presence of GppNHp (83.7% compared to that in absence of unlabelled nucleotides) which reflects a mildly higher affinity of GTP toward ARL3 compared to its analogue GppNHp (Figure 1A).
 However, this difference in affinity between GTP and GppNHp may be due to the hydrolysis of GTP or the contamination of the GTP solution with GDP, which is common in commercial GTP preparations.
 Therefore, to further investigate the rate and extent of dissociation of GDP, we used excess unlabelled GDP or GppNHp in ARL3mantGDP exchange (Figure 1B).
 Under the conditions used, ARL13B was able to accelerate the dissociation of GDP approximately 8.5-times in the presence of unlabelled GDP and 25-times in the presence of GppNHp compared to the intrinsic rate with GDP alone.
 This is consistent with the higher activity of ARL13B in the presence of GTP compared to GDP (Gotthardt et al., 2015).
 GppNHp, as expected, was not able to completely displace GDP despite being in 75-fold excess (Figure 1B).

 We therefore conclude that, under physiological GTP:GDP concentrations and our experimental settings, ARL3 is weakly activated by ARL13B.

-## Lipid membranes do not release the ARL3 hasp
+### Lipid membranes do not release the ARL3 hasp

 ARF subfamily proteins are characterised by the presence of an interswitch toggle and an N- terminal extension, usually an amphipathic helix (Pasqualato et al., 2002).
 The interswitch toggle is located between switch I and switch II and undergoes a nucleotide-dependent movement, which, in the GDP-bound state, allows the retraction of the N-terminal extension on the surface of the protein.
 In the presence of membranes and upon binding to GTP, the interswitch toggle displaces the retracted N-terminus (Antonny et al., 1997; Goldberg, 1998).
 However, the displacement of the amphipathic helix is not possible in the absence of membranes; the helix therefore acts as a hasp, locking ARFs in the GDP-bound form.
 In line with this, ARFGEFs are not functional in the absence of membranes (Béraud-Dufour et al., 1999).
 Comparing the structures of GTP- and GDP-bound ARL3 shows that it undergoes similar conformational changes as in ARF proteins (Figure 2A).
 We thus wanted to investigate if the ARL3 amphipathic helix acts as a hasp to slow down GDP dissociation, and if this effect can be counteracted by the presence of membranes.

 ![Figure 2.](https://cdn.elifesciences.org/articles/64624/elife-64624-fig2-v2.jpg)

 **Figure 2.:** (A) Structure superimposition of the N-terminal helices and the interswitch regions of ARL3GTP (green, PDB: 4ZI2) and ARL3GDP (grey, PDB: 1FZQ) shown in cartoon form.
 The conformational shift of the interswitch β-hairpin is indicated by the dashed black arrow.
 (B) Nucleotide exchange was monitored for 2 μM N-terminally truncated ARL3mantGDP (ARL3ΔN) mixed with 150 μM GppNHp in the presence (solid blue) and absence (dotted green) of 20 μM ARL13B18-278.
 Polarisation was measured after the addition of excess GppNHp.
 (C) Liposome-binding assay in which 2 μM GppNHp- and GDP-loaded ARL3 (top and bottom, respectively) was incubated with increasing concentrations of liposomes (200 nm; DOPC:DOPG:DPPC:DPPG:cholesterol).
 Following ultracentrifugation, samples of the pellet (P) and supernatant (S) were run on SDS-PAGE gels. %ARL3 relative to total was quantified for each band.
 Cosedimentation with 1 mM liposomes was carried out twice with similar results; a representative image of the get is shown here.
 (D) Relative fluorescence polarisation measurements of 2 μM ARL3mantGDP and 150 μM GppNHp in the absence (dotted green) and presence of 1 mM (solid red) and 3 mM (solid blue) liposomes(200 nm; DOPC:DOPG:DPPC:DPPG:cholesterol).
 Excess GppNHp was added to initiate the reaction and the measurements immediately started.
 (E) The same experiment as (B) was repeated with a mixture of 2 μM full-length ARL3, 150 μM GppNHp, and 3 mM liposomes (200 nm; DOPC:DOPG:DPPC:DPPG:cholesterol) in the presence (solid blue) and absence (dotted green) of 20 μM ARL13B18-278.
 (F) 2 μM untagged ARL3mantGDP was mixed with 150 μM GppNHp, and fluorescence polarisation was measured in the absence (dotted green) and presence (blue) of 20 μM ARL13B.
 Nucleotide exchange was also monitored (red) in the presence of 20 μM ARL13B18-278 and 3 mM of Ni-NTA liposomes (200 nm; DOGS-NTA:DOPC:DOPG:DPPC:DPPG:cholesterol).
 Excess GppNHp was added to initiate all reactions.
 (G) Liposome-binding assay where 2 μM ARL3GDP was mixed with 150 μM GppNHp and 20 μM 12xHis-ARL13B18-278 in the presence and absence of 3 mM Ni-NTA liposomes (200 nm; DOGS-NTA:DOPC:DOPG:DPPC:DPPG:cholesterol).
 Following ultracentrifugation, samples of the pellet (P) and supernatant (S) were run on SDS-PAGE gels, along with a sample of 12xHis-ARL13B18-278 for reference.
 Dashed lines indicate lanes cut for presentation.
-Figure 2—source data 1.
-Figure 2—source data 2.
-Figure 2—source data 3.
-Figure 2—source data 4.
-Figure 2—source data 5.

 To test the impact of the N-terminal amphipathic on the nucleotide exchange, we used N-terminally truncated ARL317-182 (ARL3ΔN).
 In contrast to the full-length protein, ARL3ΔN undergoes significant nucleotide exchange upon the addition of ARL13B (Figure 2B).
 This supports the notion of the ARL3 amphipathic helix acting as a hasp, which inhibits ARL13B-mediated nucleotide exchange.